 - Double check tie-downs, tarps, ropes, etc. to be sure nothing will be “flapping in the breeze” or dragging the ground.

-- It’s a good idea to stop and double check the load, the tie-downs, and the overall situation after driving a few miles from the start.
-The load will “settle in” with the vibrations and bumps of the road.
+- It’s a good idea to stop and double check the load, the tie-downs, and the overall situation after driving a few miles too.
+The load will “settle in” with the vibrations and bumps and wind of the road.

 - Allow added distance for acceleration and braking.
-Even if the trailer has brakes, it can take (sometimes) a lot more distance to stop.
+Even if the trailer has brakes, it can take (most times) a lot more distance to stop.

-- Allow more girth around corners -- take the corners wide -– to avoid hitting the trailer tires on a curb, because the trailer makes a shorter radius than the tow vehicle.
+- Allow more girth around corners — take the corners wide -– to avoid hitting the trailer tires on a curb.
+The trailer makes a shorter radius turn than the tow vehicle.
 Also, the longer the trailer, the more space it takes.
-Hitting curbs and posts may cause big damage resulting in high costs.
+Hitting curbs and posts may cause big damage to wheels and tires resulting (sometimes) in high costs.

 - Drive with a greater awareness of what is happening around you on the road.
-Any maneuvering on the road requires more time, more care and more space when a trailer is attached –- and the larger the trailer, the more it takes..
+Any maneuvering on the road requires more time, more care and more space when a trailer is attached.
+Oh, and the larger the trailer, the more it takes..